Rifqio/simple-rag-implementation/assets/employees/Oliver Spencer.md

 - **Job Title**: Backend Software Engineer
 - **Location**: Austin, Texas

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
-- **March 2018**: Joined Jasa Raharja Putera as a Backend Developer I, focusing on API development for customer management systems.
+- **March 2018**: Joined BPJS Kesehatan as a Backend Developer I, focusing on API development for customer management systems.
 - **July 2019**: Promoted to Backend Developer II after successfully leading a team project to revamp the claims processing system, reducing response time by 30%.
 - **June 2021**: Transitioned to Backend Software Engineer with a broader role in architecture and system design, collaborating closely with the DevOps team.
 - **September 2022**: Assigned as the lead engineer for the new "Innovate" initiative, aimed at integrating AI-driven solutions into existing products.
-- **January 2023**: Awarded a mentorship role to guide new hires in backend technology and best practices within Jasa Raharja Putera.
+- **January 2023**: Awarded a mentorship role to guide new hires in backend technology and best practices within BPJS Kesehatan.

 ## Annual Performance History
 - **2018**: **3/5** - Adaptable team player but still learning to take initiative.